-Paula Rogers, 55 Ms. Rogers has been a director of the C ompany s since June 16, 2022.
+Paula Rogers, 56 Ms. Rogers has been a director of the C ompany s since June 16, 2022.

 British Columbia, Canada Independent Director since June 16, 2022 Other Public Company Directorships: Diversified Royalty Corp.
 Ms. Rogers has over 25 years of experience working with Canadian-based international public companies in the areas of corporate governance, treasury, mergers and acquisitions, financial reporting, and tax strategy.
 Ms. Rogers has been an officer of several public companies including Vice President, Treasurer of Goldcorp Inc. and Treasurer of Wheaton River Minerals Ltd. She also held various senior finance positions in corporate reporting, tax, and treasury at Finning International Inc. over a period of nine years.
-Ms. Rogers is currently a Corporate Director with over 10 years of corporate board experience, having served as a member and chair for several audit, governance and special committees, including previously with Great Bear Resources Ltd. and Copper Mountain Mining Corp.
-She currently is also a director and Chair of the Board of Diversified Royalty Corp., and a director of Hudbay Minerals Inc. and Argonaut Gold Inc. Ms. Rogers is a graduate of the University of British Columbia with a Bachelor of Commerce degree and holds a Chartered Professional Accountant, Chartered Accountant designation.
+Ms. Rogers is currently a Corporate Director with over 10 years of corporate board experience, having served as a member and chair for several audit, governance and special committees, including previously with Great Bear Resources Ltd., Copper Mountain Mining Corp., and Argonaut Gold Inc. She currently is also a director and Chair of the Board of Diversified Royalty Corp., and a director of Hudbay Minerals Inc. Ms. Rogers is a graduate of the University of British Columbia with a Bachelor of Commerce degree and holds a Chartered Professional Accountant, Chartered Accountant designation.

-Meetings Attended since January 1, 2023
+Meetings Attended since January 1, 2 Meetings Attended since January 1, 2024

-Hudbay Minerals Inc. Board 13/13 100%
+Hudbay Minerals Inc. Board 14/14 100%

-Argonaut Gold Inc. Committee Meetings Attended since January : 1, 2023
+Committee Meetings Attended since .
+January 1, 2024

 Corporate Governance & Nominating 3/3 100%

-Compensation 3/3 100%
+Compensation 2/2 100%

 Audit 6/6 100%

-Common Shares Beneficially Owned , Control led or Directed:
+Common Shares Beneficially Owned, Control led or Directed:

 30,000

 Other Outstanding Securities of the O Company :

 Deferred Share Units: Stock Options:

-130,000 200,000
+183,659 200,000